genU Training strives to make course fees inclusive and competitive

 Quality learning is important to everyone in our community no matter their circumstances or abilities.
 We work with individuals, employment agencies and groups to identify state and federal government funding opportunities to minimise training costs.

-For full details of genU Training’s course fees please view our 2019 – Qualification Fee Structure
+For full details of genU Training’s course fees, please view the below documents:

 genU Training has three fee levels.
 The fee you pay depends on whether you are eligible for government subsidies.

 Reduced standard fees apply to learners who are eligible for government funded training under the Skills First Program.

 A concession fee of 20 per cent of the standard charge may be available to learners with a current:

 - or to those who are a dependant on one of the above cardholders.

 You must provide a copy of the card upon enrolment application.